 Ways To Use Hand Sewing

 - As a child I sewed nearly ALL my dolls growing up, and I sewed them by hand, as well as sewing their doll clothes by hand too.
-Doll making still uses hand sewing and making little dolls is fun!
+Doll making still uses hand sewing and making doll clothes is fun!

 - The Running Stitch may be a basic stitch, but used as a repeat pattern with various thread colors, it can be a great way to embellish a plain table cloth, linen napkins, or baby clothes and bibs